Council for Arab-British Understanding: Media

 Caabu monitors the British media for misrepresentations of the Arab world for the purpose of objective reporting.
 A daily digest of news coverage on the Middle East in the major broadsheets is sent to members of the organisation.
-The organisation also provides expert comment for television, radio and print on issues affecting the Middle East.
+Caabu also provides expert comment for television, radio and print on issues affecting the Middle East.
 Director Chris Doyle gave conducted over 200 interviews on the Arab world in the since 2012.

 Education

 Caabu runs an education programme that reaches out to 5–10,000 school children every year.
 The education programme was designed to give UK school children the opportunity to learn about the Arab world.
 It works to improve understanding of the history and culture of the Middle East and counter negative and misleading images.
 Topics included a genrrla introduction to the Arab World, its people and culture; the Israel-Palestine conflict; the Arab Uprisings, Arab stereotypes and perceptions of Muslims in the UK.
 Caabu continues to give educational talks for schools upon request.